babaid/Flow-Matching-and-Diffusion-Examples/README.md

 To run the code, python 3.10 is required.

 Other packages required are:
-- pytorch
+- pytorch 2.8
 - torch_geometric
 - pandas
 - matplotlib
 - rdkit
 - e3nn

-I used PyTorch 2.8 for the snippets, with CUDA 12.6, the choice was based on the requirements of torch_geometric (PyTorch < 2.8 ---> Python <=3.10).
+Some related repositories are added as git submodules, if needed, run ````git submodule update --init --recursive```` to clone them into the submodules directory.